Want to start using Facebook Business Manager? Wondering how it works for businesses?

 Why Use Facebook Business Manager?

-The best reason to use Business Manager is to keep you focused on your work.
+The best reason to use Facebook Business Manager is to keep you focused on your work.

-When you log in to Business Manager, you're taken directly to your business assets on Facebook.
-From there, you can access your pages, Ads Manager, Power Editor and other business-related assets without seeing your personal news feed or notifications.
+When you log into Business Manager, you're taken directly to your business assets on Facebook.
+From there, you can access your pages, Ads Manager, and other business-related assets without seeing your personal news feed or notifications.

 The second-best reason to use Business Manager is to keep everything organized and secure.
-If you manage more than one Facebook page, ad account or other asset for yourself or your clients, there's a lot of back and forth to get from one asset to the next.
+If you manage more than one Facebook page, ad account, or other assets for yourself or your clients, there's a lot of back and forth to get from one asset to the next.
 More importantly, it's difficult to oversee everything you and others are able to access.

-Speaking of people, with Business Manager you don't have to be friends with people you assign roles to for your pages, ad accounts, and so on.
+Speaking of people, with Business Manager, you don't have to be Facebook friends with people you assign to roles for your pages, ad accounts, and so on.
 You simply use Business Manager to assign roles.
 They never have to see your personal profile and you don't have to see theirs.

 Now that you know why you should use Business Manager, here are the things you can do with it.

-Note that you should only add assets you personally own to Business Manager, as only one Business Manager can claim an asset.
+You should only add assets you personally own to Business Manager because only one Business Manager can claim an asset.
 Thus, if you claim a client's Facebook page, your client will only be able to request access to it; they would not be able to claim it themselves.
-Instead, you need to request access to a client's page, ad account or other asset.
+Instead, you need to request access to a client's page, ad account, or other asset.

-If you're interested in claiming your own Instagram account to a page or ad account for advertising through Business Manager, do this under the Business Settings menu by clicking on Instagram accounts.
-Then select the Claim New Instagram Account button at the top right to begin the process.
+If you're interested in claiming your own Instagram account to a page or ad account, you can do this in Business Settings by clicking on Instagram Accounts.
+Click the Connect Your Instagram Account button on the right to begin the process.

 #3: Request Access to Business Assets Owned by Others

-If you're not the owner of an asset (page, ad account or product catalog), use the Request Access menu to add them to your Business Manager.
+If you're not the owner of an asset (page, ad account, or product catalog), you can request to add that asset to your Business Manager.

 Approval of the current owner or admin is required before these assets are added to your Business Manager.
-Be aware that Facebook will sometimes limit the number of assets you can request until some owners and admins approve your requests.
+Be aware that Facebook sometimes limits the number of assets you can request until some owners and admins approve your requests.

-Once you have created, claimed and requested business assets, you will be able to manage them using Business Manager.
-When you log into Business Manager, you get an overview of the analytics for each asset.
+Once you've created, claimed, and requested business assets, you'll be able to manage them using Business Manager.

-Buttons give you the options to view the history of when the page was added to Business Manager and when people or partners were assigned roles, add people or assign partners to your page (both of which we’ll discuss in detail in the following sections) and remove the page from Business Manager.
+You can view which people or partners are assigned roles, add people or assign partners to your page (both of which I'll discuss in detail in the following sections), and remove the page from Business Manager.

-If you only have one ad account in your Business Manager, click on the Ads Manager or Power Editor links in the menu to access those specific areas for your ad account.
+If you only have one Facebook ad account in your Business Manager, you can access Ads Manager by clicking on the nine-dot icon at the top left and selecting Ads Manager in the fly-out menu.

-If you have more than one ad account in Business Manager or want to assign people or add partners to your ad account, go to the Business Settings menu and click on Ad Accounts.
-Then select the ad account you want to manage.
+If you have more than one ad account in Business Manager or want to assign people or add partners to your ad account, select Ad Accounts in the left navigation and then choose the ad account you want to manage on the right.

-Use the buttons to view the history of when the ad account was added to Business Manager and when people or partners were assigned roles within Business Manager.
-Also, you can Add People or Assign Partners to your page (both of which we will discuss in detail in the following sections) or Deactivate the ad account from Business Manager.
+Use the buttons to view which people or partners were assigned roles within Business Manager.
+Also, you can add people or assign partners to your page (both of which I'll discuss in the following sections) or deactivate the ad account from Business Manager.

 Have you created any apps in the Developers section of Facebook for your business?
 Add them to your Business Manager and manage them from there.